ProgramYuriyG/Chemical-Air-Data/README.md

 Contains Data on:
 ##### Carbon Monoxide, Lead, Nitrogen dioxide, Ozone, Particulate matter <= 10μm in diameter, Particulate matter <= 2.5μm in diameter, Sulfur dioxide

+Air Pollution Data is Collected from epa.gov website which has many air pollution monitors that data is pulled from.

 Uses: Java/SQL/Selenium/HTML/CSS

 ## Who is this data useful for?